Server Certificate Vs. Client Certificate – Technical Difference Explained

 How Does Client Certificate Work?

-Just like other website security certificates, the client certificate also uses a pair of public and private keys.
+Like other website security certificates, the client certificate also uses public and private keys.
 The private key is with the user and is used to sign the outgoing emails.
-At the receiver’s end, the public key is used to verify the message and signature.
+The public key is used to verify the message and signature at the receiver’s end.

 What is a Server Certificate?

 The server certificate is just another name for the SSL certificate used by websites.
-The server certificate is issued to ensure that all communication between the user and the server is safe and encrypted.
+The server certificate ensures that all communication between the user and the server is safe and encrypted.

 Whenever a user tries to access a website, the browser checks the website for a valid server certificate.
-An SSL certificate (server certificate) is an X.509 certificate that undertakes two functions!
+An SSL (server) certificate is an X.509 certificate that undertakes two functions!

 Tip: For your confirmation, you can check the padlock sign just beside the address bar of the browser.